-Donald Moore Executive Director, Curriculum Development, Instructor, Owner
+Donald Moore Director of Education, Curriculum Development, Instructor, Owner

-Donald Moore served 20 years in the US Navy as a Diver Chief Petty Officer conducting diving and salvage operations,.
+Donald Moore served 20 years in the US Navy as a Diver Chief Petty Officer conducting diving and salvage operations.
 Mr. Moore was then designated as an instructor at the Naval Special Warfare Center teaching diving to US Navy Seal candidates.
-After retiring from the US Navy, he worked several years in the commercial diving industry.
-2004-2018 Mr. Moore returned to the Naval Special WarfareCenter as a Diving Instructor and Diving Equipment Manager teaching diving physics, diving medicine, open circuit SCUBA, andoxygen circuit UBA, hyperbaric chamber operations, and oxygen medicine.
+After retiring from the US Navy, Don worked for several years in the commercial diving industry.
+In 2004 - 2018 Mr. Moore returned to the Naval Special Warfare Center as a Diving Instructor and Diving Equipment Manager teaching diving physics, diving medicine, open circuit SCUBA, and oxygen circuit UBA, hyperbaric chamber operations, and oxygen medicine.
 From 2018-2021 Served as the Director of Training and curriculum development at a commercial diving school in Goodyear, Arizona.
-He holds instructor certification from the US Navy as a High Risk instructor and Master Training Specialist, also holds instructor certifications in CPR/1St aid/AED,O2 Provider, Diving emergency management Provider, Diving 1st aid for professional divers from Diver's Alert Network (DAN).
-Diving Medical Technician, Intermediate and advance hyperbaric Technician instructor certifications from international board of undersea medicine.
-Donald also holds Scuba and chamber operator and Nitrox Instructor certifications from international Association of Nitrox and Technical Divers(IANTD).
-Also holds Kirby Morgan Hat technician/ Instructor certification.
+He holds instructor certifications from the US Navy as a High Risk Instructor and Master Training Specialist.
+He is an instructor in CPR/1St aid/AED,O2 Provider, Emergency Management Provider, Diving 1st Aid for Professional Divers from Diver's Alert Network (DAN).
+Diving Medical Technician, Intermediate and Advance Hyperbaric Technician instructor certifications from International Board of Undersea Medicine.
+Donald also holds Scuba and Chamber Operator and Nitrox Instructor certifications from International Association of Nitrox and Technical Divers (IANTD).
+Also, he holds Kirby Morgan Hat Technician/ Instructor certification.